 The journey to being out and proud is not always the straightest road (pun intended!)
 We've asked some of our colleagues and supporters to share their stories and asked them what advice they would give someone who wants to get out of that musty old closet.

 I came out in the pre-internet age (feel like a dinosaur writing that) so the only exposure I had to gay and lesbian life was sneakily borrowing books from the LGBT section in Lewisham libraries, far far away from where I lived.
 I had accidentally borrowed a copy of Armistead Maupin’s Tales of the City in the returned items section, and it opened up a whole world far away from the tragic AIDS victims portrayed on TV and tabloids in the 80s and early 90s.

 Eventually, due to a love of unnecessary drama, I ran away to a homeless shelter in Soho, and reinvented myself on the other side of the river.
 The following summer I invited my family to dinner with a big announcement.
 Telling them I was gay was a big announcement to me.
 My sister laughed, my mother shrugged and my dad said I had more important things to worry about, like getting a job.

 Stuart, SH:24 support worker

 Coming out was something that just seemed to happen to me.

 With my friends there was only one time where I told friends and the people I was working with at the time that I was gay.
 Mainly I used to just drop it into conversation, either that I was attracted to a guy or I would mention my partner in conversation.

-My mother asked my outright one day and I had clearly got the to the point I felt that I could just admit it with her.
-No big drama just a conversation one afternoon and it was done.
+My mother asked my outright one day and I had clearly got the to the point where I felt that I could just admit it with her.
+No big drama, just a conversation one afternoon and it was done.

 Linnéa, SH:24 graphic designer